kultmedia/local-proxy/README.md

 http://localhost:7008
 ```

-This can be useful when using tools like [Resource Override](https://chromewebstore.google.com/detail/resource-override/pkoacgokdfckfpndoffpifphamojphii) to avoid CORS errors and other SSH issues
+This can be useful when using tools like [Resource Override](https://chromewebstore.google.com/detail/resource-override/pkoacgokdfckfpndoffpifphamojphii) to avoid CORS errors and other SSL issues

 ## Variables